Levi Anderson: PLL Career

+On April 14th 2026, Anderson was traded to the New York Atlas for the 32nd Overall Pick, as a part of a draft day trade.
+Anderson scored a career-high 7 points, including two 2-point goals in his debut, helping the Atlas defeat the Carolina Chaos 16-12.

 NLL Career

 In the 2023 National Lacrosse League Draft, the Saskatchewan Rush selected Anderson with the 12th overall pick.
 Anderson was a highly touted prospect, not just at his natural position of forward.
 Due to his large frame and quickness, Anderson was viewed as a player who could defend and excel in scoring in the transition game.

 Anderson made his debut against the Halifax Thunderbirds on December 14th.
 He scored a goal, an assist, and caused a turnover in the overtime win.
 He finished the regular season with 5 goals and 8 assists in 6 games.
-The Rush made it to the NLL Final, Anderson played in game one, scoring a goal and an assist in the loss to the Buffalo Bandits.
-The Bandits would go on to win the Final, 2 games to 1.
+The Rush made it to the NLL Final, where Anderson played in game one, scoring a goal and an assist in the loss to the Buffalo Bandits.
+The Rush would go on to lose the series, 2 games to 1 to the Bandits.

+Anderson had an expanded role with the Rush in his second season, playing 13 games.
+Anderson scored 9 goals and assisted 16, both sixth on the Rush.